 If there is incorrect information on your property page, you can edit your home facts.

-Property pages that are not for sale or for rent can only be searched by entering the full address, and do not appear in other search results.
+Property pages that are not for sale, for rent, or recently sold can only be searched by entering the full address, and do not appear in other search results.